NickRL21/422_dissasembler/README.md

 # 422_dissasembler
-Dissasembler project for CSS 422
+Dissasembler for Motorola 68K assembly designed to run on Easy68k